Editor’s note: this is an updated version of a story that first ran in 2014.

-Last month, I discussed various ways to help clients who have disabilities get financial assistance and individual income tax relief (see “Tax support for clients with disabilities,” AER Mid-October 2014).
+Last time, I discussed various ways to help clients who have disabilities get financial assistance and individual income tax relief

 Tax relief for dependants